Kotlin/kotlinx.serialization/docs/value-classes.md

 ```

 > Unsigned types are currently supported only in JSON format.
 Other formats such as ProtoBuf and CBOR
-> use built-in serializerы that use an underlying signed representation for unsigned types.
+> use built-in serializers that use an underlying signed representation for unsigned types.

 ## Using value classes in your custom serializers